cbalu/TES/README.md

 Sample Screenshots: [menu](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/11-individual_share.png) - [pick-person](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/12-pick_person_for_share.png) - [view-share](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/13-share_view.png)

 ### Exiting the application
 You can exit the application using two ways.
 You can always use the `<ESC>` key anytime to bring up the exit confirmation message and also choose the **Exit this program** option under menu.
-Once you confirm the exit the script will stop execution, this is the proper way to end the application **DONOT USE CTRL+C COMBINATION TO END THE APPLICATION**
+Once you confirm to quit, the script will stop execution, this is the proper way to end the application **IF YOU USE CTRL+C COMBINATION TO END THE APPLICATION THEN IT QUITS IMMEDIATELY WITHOUT ANY INTERVENTION AND ALL THE CALCULATIONS WILL BE LOST**
 Sample Screenshots: [menu](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/14-exit_option.png) - [exit-confirmation](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/15-exit_confirmation.png) - [goodbye](https://raw.githubusercontent.com/cbalu/TES/master/screenshots/16-final_goodbye.png)

 ## Revision Log